joecerniglia/climatechange/README.md

 The orange line is the average monthly reading for the first 50 years of record-keeping for the given city.

 When looking at the thick blue band in the middle of each graph, bear in mind that this is a cluster of values tending toward the average </br>
 monthly climate over a given year.
-High uncertainty and/or extreme weather events on the first of each month can on rare occasions make the </br>
+High uncertainty and/or extreme weather events on the first of each month can on rare occasions make </br>
 50-year average appear distorted, when in fact it is merely reflecting values outside the blue band.